rericsson/dotfiles/README.md

 These can be downloaded to new machines and used with symlinks

-from the $HOME directory, run
+From the $HOME directory, run
 ```
 git pull https://github.com/rericsson/dotfiles
 ```